Skip to main content

 APRON SPACE

 If the apron space is to be surfaced with asphalt, a concrete landing strip must be poured.
 This is necessary due to asphalts tendency to become malleable under heat, resulting in depressions changing your truck differential to the dock.
-This is a serious problem which can make a leveler or board ineffective as well as making it difficult to properly secure wheel risers due to uneven ground.
+This is a serious problem which can make a leveler or board ineffective as well as making it difficult to properly secure wheel risers or aluminum wheel risers due to uneven ground.

 Note: unless the loading dock is designed to handle peak traffic loads, space must be provided for a truck waiting area.
-This should be stuated so as not to impede the movement of trucks positioning for docking and leaving the facility.
+This should be situated so as not to impede the movement of trucks positioning for docking and leaving the facility.

 DOCK APPROACH